-We have never completed a pivotal or registration clinical trial, and may be unable to do so for any product candidates we may develop.
+We have never completed a pivotal or registrational clinical trial, and may be unable to do so for any product candidates we may develop.

 We are at an early stage of development for all of our product candidates.
-As of May 6, 2021, we have dosed only 16 patients across four ongoing clinical trials.
-These ongoing clinical trials, as well as potentially additional pivotal clinical trials (also referred to as registration trials), must be completed in order to obtain FDA or other regulatory approval to market these product candidates.
+As of the date of this Quarterly Report, only 22 patients have been dosed in our clinical trials, which includes 14 patients from our Fabry program that we deprioritized in January 2022.
+Our ongoing clinical trials, as well as potentially additional pivotal clinical trials (also referred to as registrational trials), must be completed in order to obtain FDA or other regulatory approval to market these product candidates.
 We have limited experience in preparing, submitting and prosecuting regulatory filings, and have not previously submitted a biologics license application, or BLA, for any product candidate.
 Carrying out later-stage clinical trials is a complicated and lengthy process, and we do not expect that all data from patients participating in the clinical trials will be relevant or meaningful.
-For example, the primary efficacy endpoint of our Phase 2 clinical trial of AVR-RD-01, which we refer to as the FAB-GT clinical trial, is the change, from baseline to one year post-treatment with